hjoon0510/SmartSecretary/README.md

 <img src=./pic/ss-diagram2.jpg border=0 width=800 height=350> </img>

-# How to use
+# How to install

+### Install Ubuntu OS in Raspberry Pi3
+First of all, read documents that we uploaded in [doc](doc/README.md) folder.
+Then, please try to install Ubuntu OS in Raspberry Pi3 device.

 ### Install Smart Secretary
-First of all, I recommend that you read documents that I uploaded in [doc](doc/README.md) folder in order to install software in Raspberry Pi3 device.
+Smart Secretary was developed by Python (motion sensor) and PHP (Web application).
+Please install two applications as following:
 ```bash
 Run ssh session with mobaxterm software on windows7 PC.
 $ cd /var/www/